phusion/baseimage-docker/README.md

     # Set correct environment variables.
     ENV HOME /root

     # Remove authentication rights for insecure_key.
     RUN rm -f /root/.ssh/authorized_keys /home/*/.ssh/authorized_keys

+    # Regenerate SSH host keys. baseimage-docker does not contain any, so you
+    # have to do that yourself.
+You may also comment out this instruction; the
+    # init system will auto-generate one during boot.
+    RUN /etc/my_init.d/00_regen_ssh_host_keys.sh

-    # Use baseimage-docker's init process.
+    # Use baseimage-docker's init system.
     CMD ["/sbin/my_init"]

-    # ...put other build instructions here...
+    # ...put your own build instructions here...

     # Clean up APT when done.
     RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*